-- We will regularly survey the public for their views. - We will bench mark via APSE, NHT, SWH, DMG and the market. - We will analyse the volume and cost of claims associated with highway matters. - We will analyse our public enquiries and call centre demand to find out what is causing the public to contact us. - We will engage with members, parishes, towns and districts to discuss their concerns and priorities.
+- We will regularly survey the public for their views.
+NHT survey - We will benchmark via, NHT, CQC and the market. - We will analyse the volume and cost of claims associated with highway matters. - We will analyse our public enquiries and call centre demand to find out what is causing the public to contact us. - We will engage with members, parishes, towns and districts to discuss their concerns and priorities.